flightaware/kafkatcl/README.md

 * *$kafka* **set_topic_conf** *key* *value*

-Set a single kafka topic configuration value by property name.
+Set a single kafka topic configuration property  by specifying the property name and value.
+Returns a Tcl error if it fails.

 * *$kafka* **set_delivery_report_callback**